 However after being taken to designer stores and expensive shops Angela found the entire experience daunting and unfamiliar enough for her to dislike it.

-Although Dot Renshaw, one of Camelot’s magnificent seven, could not entice Angela with expensive goods and toys she did successfully convince her to deposit her £35 million cheque into a private bank and seek expert advice from top Financial Advisors.
+Although Dot Renshaw, one of Camelot’s magnificent seven, could not entice Angela with expensive goods and toys she did successfully convince her to deposit her £35 million cheque into a private bank and seek expert advice from top Financial Advisers.

 In the UK and Europe there is no tax paid on winnings and the entire sum is deposited to the winner in one bulk sum.